 Spanish-speaking people like to embellish words and phrases.
 We love to include more emotion and more expressiveness.
-Latinos are mainly very expressive when we speak and make it noticeable in the words we choose.
-So often, just a 'de nada' may not be enough.
+Latinos are mainly very expressive when we speak, making it noticeable in the words we choose.
+So often, just a ‘de nada’ may not be enough.
 We need more!

-Just as in how we have many phrases in English, in Spanish, you will be able to select from more than 15 options for every single occasion.
+Just as in how we have many phrases in English, in Spanish, you can select from more than 15 options for every occasion.

 Do you want to learn all those phrases?
 Let’s see the following guide and save it whenever you require it!

 Today you will learn useful phrases from the shortest to the longest.
 Aside from that, these are words that you will hear in a casual setting every day.
 These are not ‘awkward’ phrases that people never use, but the opposite.
 So leverage the list and learn it!

 Start the journey to achieving fluency by learning these phrases and practicing them with your Spanish-speaking friends.

 Let’s begin with the 20 alternatives to say you’re welcome in Spanish!

 This phrase to say you’re welcome in Spanish-speaking countries is one of the easiest.
 You can use it in formal and informal settings.
 For example:

 A: Gracias por las flores, me gustaron mucho.
 (Thank you for the flowers, I liked them a lot)